 - The ability to interpret prophecy, dreams, and signs in general–be they kings, wise men, or both, they were educated

-- Resources/wealth—which may have given them access to people and information they would not have had otherwise
+- Their wealth may have given them access to people and information they would not have otherwise had

-Therefore, we know that these men came to worship Yeshua based upon their ability to read the signs and know the timing of prophecy.
-But also because of a deep-seated faith in these signs and prophecies.
+Therefore, these men came to worship Jesus based on their ability to read the signs and know the timing of prophecy.

 The Star in the East Guided the Wise Men